kn-lim/slackingway-bot/terraform/README.md

 To use this module, use the following as the source: `github.com/kn-lim/slackingway-bot//terraform`

 Make sure to build the `endpoint` and `task` binaries in order for Terraform to create the resources.
+This will need to be done only when first creating the module.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements